CristianSifuentes/PythonProfessional/README.md

 It can be done in a simpler way, with syntactic sugar (sugar syntax): When we have a code that is embellished so that we see it in a more static way, helping to understand the code more easily.
 In this way, we have the above code:

+image

+This allows you to save code by implementing features (decorators) common to different functions:

 -------------------------
 Programming decorators